Every day you invest money in your business: buying flyers or advertising, creating a website, learning how to improve your revenue, etc.

-Running simple and secure video consultations: Makes your patients feel at home and give them the best technology can offer.
-In 2020 we entered the digital revolution full throttle, jump on the train and you will open your practice up to new clients and collaborations
+- Running simple and secure video consultations: Makes your patients feel at home and give them the best technology can offer.
+In 2020 we entered the digital revolution full throttle, now you can jump in and you will open your practice up to new clients and collaborations

 d.
 Tasks that are neither urgent nor important